-While biologics are successfully treating several rare and chronic diseases today, they are still relatively new. .
-Because of this, biosimilars, or treatments that are derived from original biologics that will soon come off patent, have not yet hit the market in the US It is fully expected, however, that the first biosimilar will be introduced in the US in the next few years, as biosimilars are already approved on the market in Europe.
+While biologics are successfully treating several rare and chronic diseases today, they are still relatively new.
+Because of this, very few biosimilars, or treatments that are derived from original biologics that will soon come off patent, have hit the market in the US.
+Zarxio, the first Biosimilar was approved in the U.S. in March 2015, brought with it a host of policy questions that must be answered.

 One question that has emerged with regard to the labeling and marketing of biosmilars involves the naming of these products.
 Should biosimilars be allowed to use the same name as the derived biologic if they are deemed “interchangeable”?
 The problem with this that no two biologics are the same.
 Unlike small-molecule drugs, where the chemistry can remain the same between brand name and generic drugs, biologics and derived-biosimilars are “similar, as the name suggests, but are not of the same chemical entity.

 NORD supports separate naming for biologics and biosimilars, as this will be critical in tracking biologics and biosimilars to ensure patient safety.

 The rare disease population has representation in the FDA and the NIH.
 However there is no such representation within the parent Department of Health and Human Services (HHS).
 NORD proposes the establishment of a Rare Disease Ombudsman within HHS to ensure that patients are not subject to barriers in accessing quality coverage for their unique healthcare needs.